quixio/quix-streams/docs/publish.md

 ![ranges](images/visualisationdefinitionrangeexample.png)

 You can also define a `Location` before adding parameter and event definitions.
-Locations are used to organize the Parameters and Events in hierarchy groups in the data catalogue.
+Locations are used to organize the parameters and events in hierarchy groups in the data catalogue.
 To add a Location you should use the `add_location` method before adding the definitions you want to include in that group.

 For example, setting this parameter location:

 === "Python"

     ``` python
-    stream.parameters \
+    stream.timeseries \
         .add_location("/Player/Motion/Car") \
         .add_definition("Pitch") \
         .add_definition("Roll") \